 Frida lived by her own rules - she was openly bisexual, defied gender stereotypes and deviated from the traditional depiction of female beauty in art, instead choosing to paint raw and uncompromising views of the female experience and form.

 In the 1970s the interest in her work and life is renewed due to the feminist movement, since she was viewed as an icon of female creativity.

 10. Frida died in the house she was born in

-Frida was born in La Casa Azul - The Blue House, her family home in Coyoacán, Mexico city.
+Frida was born in La Casa Azul (The Blue House), which was her family home in Coyoacán, Mexico city.
 It was here that she settled down with Diego and continued to live until her death in 1954.

 Frida Kahlo's fame has been growing after her death.
 After she passed away, Diego donated the house as well as the artwork it contained.
 The house was opened as a museum in 1958 and is preserved the way Frida had it in the 1950s, and contains personal artifacts like the urn with her ashes, as well as pre-Columbian artefacts collected over a lifetime with Diego.

 Cover image via Karin Vermeer